 Welcome to Glen Oaks Community College Disability Support Services.
 Our mission is to serve Glen Oaks Community College students with disabilities by providing the necessary services to allow them equal access to all Glen Oaks community College programs and activities.
 It is our privilege to provide accommodations and services to eligible students, and to serve as an advocate for students with disabilities.

 Need to make an appointment for an intake?
-Email the Disability Support Services counselor via their Contact Form.
+Contact the Disability Support Services counselor.